geoadmin/doc-tech/docs/wmts.md

 | 0.25               | 27             | 12           | 64                 | 7500        | 5000        | 37’500’000  | 1 : 945                                    |
 | 0.1                | 28             | 13           | 25.6               | 18750       | 12500       | 234’375’000 | 1 : 378                                    |

-**Notes**
+Notes:

 1. The projection for the tiles is **LV95** (EPSG:2056).
 Other projection are supported, see further down.
-2. The tiles are generated on-the-fly and stored in a cache (hundreds of requests per second)
+2. The tiles are generated on-the-fly and stored in a cache.
-3. The zoom level 24 (resolution 1.5m) has been generated, but is not currently used in the API.
+3. Zoom level 24, with a resolution of 1.5m, is available in the tile pyramid but it is not currently made available through the API.
 4. The zoom levels 27 and 28 (resolution 0.25m and 0.1m) are only
     available for a few layers, e.g. swissimage or cadastral web map.
-    For the others layers it is only a client zoom (tiles are stretched).
+    For the other layers it is only a client zoom (tiles are stretched).
-5. You **have** to use the <span class="title-ref">\<ResourceURL\></span> to construct the <span class="title-ref">GetTile</span> request.
+5. You **have** to use the `ResourceURL` to construct the `GetTile` request.
 6.  **Axis order**: for historical reasons, EPSG:21781 WMTS tiles use the non-standard **row/col** order, while all other projections use the usual **col/row** order.
-However, most desktop GIS allow you to either use the advertized order or to override it.
+However, most desktop GIS allow you to either use the advertised order or to override it.
-7. The tiles of a given layer might be updated **withtout** resulting in a new \<Time\> dimension in the GetCapabilities dimension.
-In case your application is caching tiles locally, you need to invalidate your local cache for this layer.
+7. The tiles of a given layer might be updated **without** resulting in a new \<Time\> dimension in the GetCapabilities dimension.
+    If your application caches tiles locally, you need to invalidate your local cache for this layer.
     To check the latest change of any layer, use the [Cache Update](#cache-update) service.

 ## Cache Update

-As noted in the introduction, the tiles of a given `<Time>` dimension might be updated for technical reasons.
+As noted in the `GetTile` section, the tiles of a given `<Time>` dimension might be updated for technical reasons.
 If you are caching tiles locally, this might result in your cache being outdated.
 Use the Cache Update service to query the date of the last update for a given layer.
 If your cache is older than the returned date, you have to clear your local cache.

-### URL

 <ApiCodeBlock url="https://api3.geo.admin.ch/rest/services/api/MapServer/<LayerBodId>/cacheUpdate" method="GET" />

 ## Examples

-The latest cache update for SwissImage Product:
+The latest cache update for the product SWISSIMAGE:

 <ExampleCodeBlock
 request="curl https://api3.geo.admin.ch/rest/services/api/MapServer/ch.swisstopo.swissimage-product/cacheUpdate"